About

 Astronomy

-I am a keen amateur astronomy and have several telescopes, I have recently started serious astroimaging and you can see examples of my work on this site.
-I am currently chairman of the Reading Astronomical Society where I have been a member since 1997.
-The society has around 90 members from Reading and the surrounding area.
+I am a keen amateur astronomy and have several telescopes, I recently built my own backyard observatory which has enabled me to do more serious astroimaging and you can see examples of my work on this site.
+I also monitor asteroid occultations.
+I have been chairman of the Reading Astronomical Society for around 9 years and have been a member since 1997.
+The society has around 100 members from Reading and the surrounding area.

 Table Tennis

 I play league Table Tennis in the Didcot & District Table Tennis Association where I am currently Fixture Secretary, Vice-Chairman, Bidmead Secretary and Website Administrator!
-I also play in the Newbury & District Table Tennis Association league.
-I have played Table Tennis since I was a small child thanks to my late father who encouraged me and my siblings to play.
+I also play in the Oxford & District Table Tennis Association league.
+I have played Table Tennis since I was a boy thanks to my late father who encouraged me and my siblings to play.
 I have played league since I was a teenager, and have at various times played in the Oxford, Didcot and Newbury leagues.
-I currently play in Division 2 of 5 in Didcot and Division 1 of 3 in Newbury.
-I am secretary of the Howbery Park Table Tennis Club.
-In the Newbury league I play for West Ilsley.
+I currently play in Division 2 of 5 in Didcot and Division 2 of 4 in Oxford.
+I was secretary of the Howbery Park Table Tennis Club for many seasons until it folded due to losing our venue in 2011, I now play for Upton Village Table Tennis Club.
+In the Oxford league I play for Viking Sports Club for Vikings B for whom co-incidentally my father played in the late 60s and early 70s.

 Cycling

-A couple of years ago I retook up cycling and trained hard for cycling from Land’s End to John O’Groats in May/June 2009.
+In 2008 I took up cycling and trained hard for cycling from Land’s End to John O’Groats in May/June 2009.
 You can read about the trip on my LEJOG pages.
 I now regularly ride with the CTC Wantage club.
+I am currently Rides Secretary for the club and organise the regular ride programme and lead many of the rides.
+I ride audax regularly and completed Randonneur Round the Year in 2014.

 Videogames

-Videogames.
-Oh boy!
 I have a vast collection of old machines and games, running into the thousands.
 I am particularly proud of my Atari 2600 cartridge collection and my Vic-20 collection.
-I have played everything over the years, current favourite is the Xbox 360 but I have every current generation console and handheld.
+I have played everything over the years, current favourite is the Xbox One but I have every current generation console and handheld.

 Music

 I enjoy heavy metal music and listen to quite a diverse range of bands.
 I have enjoyed Iron Maiden since the mid-80s and have virtually every single thing they have ever released.
 I have seen them live around 20 times.
-We try and get to the Monsters of Rock / Download festival at Donington each year where we have enjoyed some truly great bands over the years.
-Other bands I enjoy are Metallica, Type O Negative, Korn, Alkaline Trio, Avenged Sevenfold and many others.
+We try and get to the Monsters of Rock / Download festival / Sonisphere each year where we have enjoyed some truly great bands over the years.
+Other bands I enjoy are Metallica, Type O Negative, Korn, Disturbed, Avenged Sevenfold, Ghost, InMe and many others.
 I am also a fan of 70s punk music and especially NWOBHM music from the early 80s.
-I also listen to a lot of CAKE when I’m working as I find them a very relaxing easy band to work to!
+More recently I have become interested in Scandinavian black / death / progressive metal and listen to bands such as Enslaved, Avantasia and Katatonia.
+At the softer end of the spectrum I enjoy CAKE, Melanie C, P!nk and Masters of Reality.

 This Blog